 Say you are writing an article, where you are linking to a specific answer from StackOverflow.
 Unlike Reddit, there is no permalink in StackOverflow, so you’ll have to manually edit the HTML code.

-Simply go to that answer you want to link to > Right-Click on the area near it > Inspect Element > look for the ID or Name attribute of the paragraph > and copy it to the clipboard.
+Simply go to that answer you want to link to and Right-Click on the area near it.
+From the right-click menu choose Inspect Element option.

 Next, take the URL of the web page and append the #ID at the end of it.

 For instance, if the URL of the page is —

 and its ID is — 29279234, then the jump URL will become –

 And that’s it when someone clicks that link, it will take them directly to that part of the page.

 To link to a specific post on popular sites like Facebook, Twitter or even Stack Exchange, etc, look for the post’s time-stamps.
 Once you find it, right-click it and copy its URL.
 Now, if you paste the URL in a new tab, you’ll only see that particular post.
 This works for most websites that use timestamps.

 If you link often link wiki page you can easily link the section by copying the link in the content section.